Facebook Twitter

 Fax: (866) 521-6882

-If you have not heard back from Kepro within five business days, please call toll-free at 866-385-8920 for help.
+If you have not heard back from Acentra within five business days, please call toll-free at 866-385-8920 for help.

 Once you meet medical requirements, you must also meet financial requirements, and a space must be open for you to begin receiving services.
-Call or visit your local West Virginia Department of Health and Human Resources (DHHR) office for financial requirements.
+Call or visit your local West Virginia Department of Human Services (DoHS) office for financial requirements.
 It is recommended you call and make an appointment to make sure you have all the required information to bring with you.

 For more information on IDDW, please contact: